-In the treatment room there will be four essential staff members:
+In the treatment room there will usually be at least four essential staff members:

-- A consultant psychiatrist -the doctor who administers the treatment - A consultant anaesthetist -the doctor who administers the medication to help you go to sleep - An ECT nurse assists with administration of treatment and assists in recovery following the treatment - An Operating Department Practitioner/anaesthetic nurse assists the anaesthetist
+- Consultant Psychiatrist the doctor who administers the treatment. - Consultant Anaesthetist the doctor who administers the medication to help you go to sleep. - Up to two ECT Nurses who assist with administration of treatment and post ECT monitoring and recovery. - Operating Department Practitioner (Anaesthetic Assistant) assists the anaesthetist.